domsalisbury/domsalisbury.github.io/_posts/2026-09-22-bjsm-charlton-pem-rapid-response.md

 ---
-title: "Rapid response to a BJSM discussion article on PEM and long covid"
+title: "Rapid response to a British Journal of Sports Medicine discussion article on PEM and long covid"
 categories:
   - mecfs
 tags: